 A time of political and religious turmoil and the development of modern social science.
 Key figures include Jeremy Bentham, Charles Bradlaugh, the Curies, Charles Darwin, George Eliot, Thomas Hardy,George Holyoake, T H Huxley, Robert G Ingersoll, John Stuart Mill, and Percy Bysshe Shelley.

 Modern humanist thinkers and writers had an enormous impact on the last century.
 Key figures include A J Ayer, Harold Blackham, Fenner Brockway, Joseph Conrad, E M Forster, Sigmund Freud, Thomas Hardy, Julian Huxley, Margaret Knight, G E Moore, Nehru, M N Roy, Gene Roddenberry, Bertrand Russell, John Maynard Smith, and ‘Gora’.

 Many of the founders of the mid-20th century international co-operative institutions – Brock Chisholm, Peter Ritchie Calder and John Boyd Orr were humanists.
 You can read more about them and other philanthropists and social activists from the humanist tradition in Humanists working for a better world.

-And go to the Humanist Philosophers’ pages, obituaries, and Distinguished Supporters of Humanism to find out about more 20th and 21st century humanists.
+And go to the Humanist Philosophers’ pages, obituaries, and Patrons of Humanism to find out about more 20th and 21st century humanists.